IOTD-Americas/OracleReaderModule/README.md

 # IoT Edge Module that reads from Oracle Server using a static PL/SQL query

 This module use Environmental variables, you can set them in the deployment manifest.
-Deplyment manifest extract:
+Deployment manifest extract:

 ```json
 "OracleReaderModule": {